gitpoap/gitpoap-fe/README.md

 # Contributing to GitPOAP
 Thank you for showing interest in contributing to GitPOAP!
-All your contributions are extremely valuable to the project!
+All your contributions are extremely valuable to the project.
 ## Table of Contents
 - [Code of Conduct](https://github.com/gitpoap/gitpoap-fe/README.md#code-of-conduct)
 - [Ways to Contribute](https://github.com/gitpoap/gitpoap-fe/README.md#ways-to-contribute)